lawrencelomax/lawrencelomax-octopress/source/_posts/2014-09-12-swift-parsers-libraries.markdown

 Xcode 6 makes performance testing easy too.
 The same XML parse to Model decode task can be stuck inside a [measurement block](https://developer.apple.com/library/prerelease/ios/documentation/DeveloperTools/Conceptual/testing_with_xcode/testing_3_writing_test_classes/testing_3_writing_test_classes.html#//apple_ref/doc/uid/TP40014132-CH4-SW8) and repeated a number of times to eliminate any performance fluctuations of the test host.
 The Performance Tests should be designed in such a way that they can expose some the performance characteristics of each implementation with a different data set.
 One of these characteristics is that the amount of unused or redundant data in a document can massively impact performance.

-The small suite of performance tests in [```XMLParsable```](https://github.com/lawrencelomax/XMLParsable/blob/master/XMLParsableTests/Performance/XMLPerformanceTests.swift) test the same source data on each of the implementations on a number of axis, using ```NSData``` vs. using Files and a small XML file vs. an XML file with a lot of redundant data:
+The small suite of performance tests in [```XMLParsable```](https://github.com/lawrencelomax/XMLParsable/blob/master/XMLParsableTests/Performance/XMLPerformanceTests.swift) test the same source data on each of the implementations on a number of axis, using [```NSData```](https://github.com/lawrencelomax/XMLParsable/blob/master/XMLParsableTests/Fixtures/Fixtures.swift#L25) vs. [using Files](https://github.com/lawrencelomax/XMLParsable/blob/master/XMLParsableTests/Fixtures/Fixtures.swift#L21) and a [small XML file](https://github.com/lawrencelomax/XMLParsable/blob/master/XMLParsableTests/Fixtures/zoo.xml) vs. an [XML file with a lot of redundant data](https://github.com/lawrencelomax/XMLParsable/blob/master/XMLParsableTests/Fixtures/zoo_highredundancy.xml):

 {% img right /images/posts/swift_parsers/performance_results.png "Performance Results" "Performance Results" %}

 Some observations from the results:

 - There isn't a huge difference between ```NSData``` and reading from a file.
 This suggests that File I/O isn't much of a bottleneck.
--
+There won't be any noticeable difference between decoding XML from a File, or from ```NSData``` returned from a HTTP request.
+- When a small XML document is used, there's not much of a performance difference between all of the implementations.
+There may be some other bottlenecks worth identifying in the system, but the time taken to run 10 iterations is very small.
+- The two implementations that build a Tree of Nodes in Swift have order-of-magnitude worse performance than the DOM-wrapper in the XML document with lots of redundant data.
+This highlights the differences in performance between building a pure Swift data structure and keeping the data in ```libxml``` itself.
+This doesn't make Swift slow by any means, it just highlights the tradeoff of abstractions & safety against raw performance.
+Moving pointers around a region of purpose-allocated memory will always be faster than a runtime that checks types, reference counts and dereferences pointers across discretely allocated data structures.

 ## Conclusion

 The results prove that the performance characteristics of different implementations of an XML Parser can be exposed when using different data sets.
 The small gap in performance between implementations widens as the size of the document increases.
 This is likely due to the cost of object and structure allocations.
 Reducing allocations in ```libxml2``` or Swift will squeezes out more performance.

+I'd probably opt to use 'Implementation 3', which wraps the original ```libxml``` DOM in the ```XMLParsableType``` protocol.
+It is by far the simplest and has very good performance.
+Even when resources are at a premium it can be better to opt for the simpler solution, even if it means sacrificing a little performance.
+Maintainability and understandability are important qualities in code, so that the code can be revisited and revised by others and understandable for years to come.
+As 'Implementation 3' is the most performant and simplest to implement, hard to argue that it is the one to go for!

 I hope you've enjoyed this series of posts, I'd love to hear your thoughts and comments!

 ---

+[^nsxmlparser]: [NSXMLParser](https://developer.apple.com/library/mac/documentation/cocoa/reference/foundation/classes/nsxmlparser_class/reference/reference.html) has been part of Cocoa for many years now and would also be suitable, however it only implements an event-based ```SAX```-style interface.
+While it is certainly possible to make a ```XMLParserType``` implementation using NSXMLParser, I won't consider it for now.

 [^dom-performance]: I cut my programming teeth on Java.
 When consuming an XML Document of greater than a MB or so the JVM Heap could get hammered when using a DOM style parser.
 This could be hugely problematic when intertwined with a Garbage Collector.
 I wonder if the ubiquity of JSON Parsers that output to a fully reified Data Structure, rather than Event Based parsers has anything to do with the increased availability of resources since JSON came into vogue.

 For this reason the Event-Based Streaming SAX parser could be used instead, the whole document need not be read into memory at the expense of a more troublesome interface.
 Eventually a compromise was found with the StAX parser, buffering the input document with a Cursorable navigation mechanism.